 The list of ingredients is somewhat long but it is so easy to throw together and please feel free to sub any of the dried fruit for whatever you like or have on hand.
 You do however need to include the dates and I would strongly advise using the dried figs as they are a key ingredient.
 Without them the taste, texture and structure would suffer.
 The other dried fruits are very flexible as long as you end up using the same overall quantity.

 - Quick to make

 - Great for making ahead

 I think that this is one of my favourite recipe creations so far and I am so excited to share it with you!
 Please let me know what you think in the comments below and tweet or Instagram me your pictures.
 I am @avirtualvegan on both.
 Use the hashtag #avirtualvegan on Instagram.

-If you are looking for more festive recipes then be sure to try my Gingerbread Waffles.
-They would make a great breakfast on Christmas Day!
+If you are looking for more festive recipes then be sure to check out the holiday section in my recipe index.
+You can find it here.

 Raw Christmas Fruit Cake